-The British Youth IT College (BYITC) is looking for a volunteer teaching assistant to help children aged 6-17 work on their English and Maths, using our unique methods which have won acclaim in regional and national media.
+The British Youth International College (BYITC) is looking for a volunteer teaching assistant to help children aged 6-17 work on their English and Maths, using our unique methods which have won acclaim in regional and national media.

-British Youth IT College (BYITC) is a private educational institution based in Glasgow, Scotland.
+British Youth International College (BYITC) is a private educational institution based in Glasgow, Scotland.
 We teach primary and secondary school kids computer skills that are essential in the modern age and will stand them in good stead for the rest of their education and for their future careers.
 We also run innovative maths classes for children using the ancient abacus tool and we are currently the only centre in Scotland that teaches this method.
 In addition, we run English classes, helping children improve a wide range of English skills such as spelling, grammar and reading comprehension.

 To read more about our abacus maths and English classes, please click here.